 In one day you will visit three churches; Abuna Yemata Guh; Maryam Korkor and Daniel Korkor.
 All of which are very different in style but stunningly beautiful in their own way.

 To visit Abuna Yemata Guh, walking for about an hour to commence a steep ascent up the side of the Gheralta massif.
-This steep ascent soon turn into a climb using foot holds and hand holds chipped into the sandstone rock by the passage of many hands and feet.
-The climb and the walk along very narrow ledges with sheer drops to the side is not one for the faint hearted.
-The church itself can be reached by walking out on a ledge one meter wide and with a 200m drop to the left hand side.
-At the entrance there is a small cave and a wooden door built into the rock.
+This steep ascent soon turns into a climb using footholds and handholds chipped into the sandstone rock by the passage of many hands and feet.
+The climb and the walk along very narrow ledges with sheer drops to the side is not one for the faint-hearted.
+The church itself can be reached by walking out on a ledge one meter wide and with a 200m drop to the left-hand side.
+At the entrance, there is a small cave and a wooden door built into the rock.

 Drive to Mekele.Over Night at Atse Yohanes or Debre amo Hotel

 $300 per person.
 Price includes:-

 • All Entrance fees and licenses as per the program.